How sweet it is: Alabama overwhelms Terrapins, rolls into Sweet 16

-Alabama, with Monday's 96-77 victory over Maryland, moved into the NCAA tournament's Sweet 16 for the first time since 2004.
+INDIANAPOLIS — Jaden Shackelford and Alabama stuck with what got them to the NCAA tournament, torching Maryland with 3-point shooting in a 96-77 second-round rout on Monday night.

-It's the first regional semifinal for Nate Oats, the second-year coach who made Buffalo a must-watch team before moving up to the Southeastern Conference.
+Shackelford scored 21 points and made five of Alabama's 16 3-pointers as the second-seeded Crimson Tide advanced to their first Sweet 16 since 2004.
+Nate Oats, the second-year coach who made Buffalo a must-watch team before moving up to the Southeastern Conference, will bring his high-energy style to a regional semifinal for the first time.

 That's hardly a coaching resume to rival Nick Saban's, but Oats is building a hoops culture in football-mad Tuscaloosa.